thedhanawada/me/index.md

 ```
 _Assistant System Engineer_<br>
 - <i class="fas fa-award"></i> Recipient of Star of the Learners Group
-- Identified emerging trends, solutions, products, and startup opportunities in retail technologies and provided the organization with the tools it needs to stay on top of the industry
+- **Technology Research**: Conducted research on emerging solutions, products, and startup opportunities in retail technologies and provided the organization with the necessary tools to stay ahead in the industry.
-- Applied new technologies to existing problems to create disruptive competitive advantages for retail enterprises
+- **Technology Implementation**: Applied new technologies to existing problems to create disruptive competitive advantages for retail enterprises.
-- Ensured that the technology was always operational, maintained the network code, managed enterprise sandboxes, <br> coordinated the regular activities in the innovation space, and managed the enterprise sandboxes
+- **Technology Maintenance**: Ensured that the technology was always operational, maintained network code, managed enterprise sandboxes, coordinated regular activities in the innovation space, and managed enterprise sandboxes.

 ## Volunteering